Physical Education and School Sport BA (Hons)

 Discover the theory behind physical education and sports activities in schools and the wider sporting community.
 Master the fundamentals of learning and develop engaging teaching techniques.
 Put your knowledge into practice and inspire young people to stay active with this hands-on course.

 Do you have a passion for sport and inspiring young people to get active?
-Our physical education and school sport course will give you the tools to promote the benefits of movement.
+Our physical education and school sport degree will give you the tools to promote the benefits of movement.
 Our course combines theory and practical sessions, giving you the opportunity for hands-on learning in our outstanding sports facilities.

 We’ll help you build on your skills and sporting know-how year on year.
 You’ll become confident working in a school setting in children’s physical activity and health, or youth sport.
 Start with the basics of the developmental processes, from birth to physical maturity.
 Then combine this with an understanding of movement skills.